llvm/Community.o/content/groups/wict.md

 image = "networking-purple.svg"
 +++

-This community group supports a way to connect women in the field of compilers and tools.
+This community group is to connect women in the field of compilers and tools.
 This group provides the ability to discuss with other women regarding topics that span across the field of compilers and tools, which includes supporting inclusivity in the community.